Enjoy a picnic, play in the spray park, or explore the gardens and nature trails at Fleetwood Park.

 Dawn until dusk

-Fleetwood Park has it all: from picnic shelters and play areas (including a spray park) to scenic gardens and nature trails, there is something for everyone to enjoy and explore!
+There are plenty of things to do at Fleetwood Park.
+From picnic shelters and play areas (including a spray park) to scenic gardens and nature trails, there is something for everyone to enjoy and explore!
 The nature trail loop in the park is 1.8 kilometres long and takes about 30 minutes to walk.

 Fleetwood Park Guidelines